 Suffering from a swollen foot?
 You are not alone.
 Most people will experience some type of foot and ankle swelling at some point in their life.

-Here, we will look at some of the best ways to reduce the symptoms of a swollen foot and ankle.
+So let's look at some of the best ways to treat a swollen foot and ankle.
 If you have not already done so, we suggest you also visit the Common Causes of Swollen Feet section to find out about the ten most common causes of swelling in the foot.

 Aim to spend twenty minutes with your leg elevated at regular intervals during the day.
 At night time, prop your foot up on pillows so it remains elevated while you sleep.
 Do make sure your knee is supported too else you’ll wake up with a very stiff and sore knee.